 As told to Katerina Savvides

 In 2016, when went to see my doctor for an annual physical, the bad news kept coming: I had high blood pressure and type 2 diabetes.
 And I weighed more than 400 pounds.

 It wasn’t the first time I’d struggled to manage my weight.
 Ten years earlier, while working at an amusement park in a guest services role, I was finding it difficult to spend so much time on my feet.
 I’d joined WW to lose the weight that made movement uncomfortable and it worked—at least at first.
-As soon as I made progress, I stopped going to Wellness Workshops thinking I could maintain the results on my own.
+As soon as I made progress, I stopped going to WW Workshops thinking I could maintain the results on my own.
 Boy, was I wrong.

 It only took a few weeks to develop unhealthy habits again: Because I never ate breakfast and sometimes skipped lunch, I felt ravenous by the end of each day.
 For dinner, I’d max out dollar menu items at the drive-through: Sometimes I’d order two cheeseburgers, two chicken sandwiches, and chicken nuggets, and eat it all in one sitting.
 It was plain to see that I was on a self-destructive path, but it took declining health to convince me: My life depended on changing course.

 When I left my doctor’s office, I was so mad at myself that I burst into tears in the parking lot.
 I knew I had to do something.
 Several days later, I walked into a WW Studio.
 During my Wellness Check-in, when I stepped on the scale, I smiled at the number I saw.
 I knew I’d never see it again.